Guglielmo History, Family Crest & Coats of Arms

 - Angelo Guglielmo, aged 41, who settled in America, in 1896

-- Angelo Guglielmo, aged 26, who emigrated to the United States, in 1897
+- Angelo Guglielmo, aged 26, who immigrated to the United States, in 1897

 Guglielmo Settlers in United States in the 20th Century

-- Angelo Guglielmo, aged 18, who emigrated to the United States from Calagiano, Italy, in 1910
+- Angelo Guglielmo, aged 18, who immigrated to the United States from Calagiano, Italy, in 1910

-- Antonino Guglielmo, aged 29, who emigrated to the United States from Messian, Sicily, in 1910
+- Antonino Guglielmo, aged 29, who immigrated to the United States from Messian, Sicily, in 1910

 - Agostino Guglielmo, aged 18, who landed in America from Melfi, Italy, in 1911